wp-plugins/syntaxhighlighter-evolved-vhdl-brush/readme.txt

 This plugin enables the syntax colorization for the VHDL and Verilog languages by extending the [Syntax Highlighter Evolved](http://wordpress.org/extend/plugins/syntaxhighlighter/) functionality (and thus, you need to have it installed).

-Not all of the work was done by me:
+For VHDL examples you can check some of my posts at [Estado Finito](http://www.estadofinito.com/divisor-frecuencia-vhdl/).
+Here is another example, using the Xilinx UCF and VHDL coloring: [another awesome example](http://www.estadofinito.com/reloj-digital/).

+For Verilog examples, you can pay a visit to [Beyond All Repair](http://beyondallrepair.com/2012/04/counting-leds-on-a-digilent-atlys/) or [Idle Logic](http://idle-logic.com/2010/03/22/cyclone-ii-breakout-board-demo/).

+= The people behind it =
 * The VHDL brush is an adaptation done by me of the [GeSHi syntax by Alexander 'E-Razor' Krause](http://peej.github.com/phpdoctor/examples/geshi/source/geshi/vhdl.php.html).
 It can be used as language="vhdl" or with the shortcode [vhdl] ... all code ... [/vhdl].
 * The Verilog brush was made by Harry Rose at [Beyond All Repair](http://beyondallrepair.com/2012/05/javascript-syntax-highlighting-for-verilog/).
 I am just merely putting it into this plugin.
 * The Xilinx UCF support is my work, although it works for the basic stuff.
 And basic means colorization for NET, LOC, and comments.

-For VHDL examples you can check some of my posts at [Estado Finito](http://www.estadofinito.com/divisor-frecuencia-vhdl/).
-Here is another example, using the Xilinx UCF and VHDL coloring: [another awesome example](http://www.estadofinito.com/reloj-digital/).

-For Verilog examples, you can pay a visit to [Beyond All Repair](http://beyondallrepair.com/2012/04/counting-leds-on-a-digilent-atlys/) or [Idle Logic](http://idle-logic.com/2010/03/22/cyclone-ii-breakout-board-demo/).

 Hope it can be of use to any digital designer out there.
 Need another language or more features?
 Don't hesitate to ask!